noiseprotocol/noise_spec/noise.md

  application messages, then the 64-bit nonce should be encoded in little-endian, and sent after the branch number but before the length field.

- * **Stream termination**: Branch number 0 in an application message means more data is following in subsequent messages, and branch number 1 means this message contains the end of the stream.
-Following Section 4.3, branch number 1 should trigger a `MixKey()` call with type 1.
+ * **Stream termination**: Branch number 255 means an application data message which contains the end of the stream.
+Following Section 4.3, branch number 1 should trigger a `MixKey()` call with type 255 and empty data.

  * **Padding**: All encrypted payload plaintexts end with a 2-byte little endian unsigned integer specifying the number of preceding bytes that are padding